Dolyetyus/markdown/README.md

 [Link to the patch (diff)](https://github.com/Dolyetyus/markdown/commit/d07b27274c416ae258ec3d1003a9b26a51fed749?diff=unified&w=1)

-Screenshot of the coverage results:
+Screenshot of the coverage results:</p>
 <img src="https://i.ibb.co/DCRzTGC/image.png" width="600"></p>

 <Provide a screenshot of the coverage results output by the instrumentation>